Gluten-Free Chili

 Notes

-• To freeze: place the chili in a freezer-safe container after it has completely cooled.
+• Chili can be easily frozen.
+Place the chili in a freezer-safe container after it has completely cooled.
 Chili can be frozen for up to 6 months.

-• Defrost the chili the refrigerator overnight.
+• Defrost the chili in the refrigerator overnight.
 Reheat the chili in the microwave or stovetop.

 Nutrition